DuncanSchouten/barber-jekyll/_works/100-dinners.md

 ## Summary
 In 2017, I assisted in the development of a new alumni engagement program as part of my employment with *alumni UBC*.

-My work included **synthesis of research, service design, and design of the program's website.**
+My work included **synthesis of research, service design,** and **design of the program's website.**

-The program was highly successful, reaching **115% of its engagement target.**
+The program was highly successful, reaching **115% of its engagement target of 1,000 participants.**
 </div>

 ## Project overview